chronoflow2025/Flowmate/lib/db/README.md

 # Database Layer Documentation

 ## Overview
-FlowMate uses Replit DB (key-value store) with a repository pattern for type-safe data access.
+FlowMate uses MongoDB with a repository pattern for type-safe data access.
+The database layer provides a key-value store interface that maintains compatibility with the previous Replit DB implementation.

 ## Architecture